Design Control

 Six requirements for your design plan?

-There are no specific design planning requirements in the new European MDR, but the requirements for design planning are specified in ISO 13485:2016, Clause 7.3.2.
+There are no specific design planning requirements in the European MDR, but the requirements for design planning are specified in ISO 13485:2016, Clause 7.3.2.
 In the previous version of ISO 13485, the requirement for a design procedure and a design plan were combined into one clause (i.e., Clause 7.3.1).
 Now, these two requirements have been split into independent clauses.
 The requirement to manage the interfaces between various groups involved in the design project was removed from the requirements for design planning in the new version of the standard, but three additional requirements were added.
 The following sub-clauses did not change (although numbering changed):

 • 7.3.2a) document the design and development stages